estherramos/CursoGit/README.md

-# Welcome to my repository
+# GIT Diapositives

-In order to help newbies to have a better undestanding of how **git** works.
+In order to help newbies to have a better undestanding of how **git** works